-RITS uses a centralised queue design where transactions are tested for settlement as they are received to ensure the paying Member has sufficient funds in its ESA to cover the payment.
+RITS uses a centralised queue design where transactions are tested for settlement as they are received to ensure the paying Member has sufficient funds to cover the payment.
 Transactions that pass all tests are settled, while those unable to be settled at that time remain on the queue.
 The queue proceeds to test the next transaction on the queue for settlement in a ‘next down looping’ process.
 The ‘settle or leave’ process allows transactions to be settled in any order and provides for very efficient use of liquidity.

 Redistribution of liquidity is also facilitated by a gridlock-preventing feature known as ‘Auto-offset’.
 When a payment from a Member has been unsettled on the queue for one minute or more, RITS automatically searches the System Queue for offsetting payments from the receiving Member.
-If these offsetting payments can be settled simultaneously, leaving both parties in credit, RITS will do so automatically (the gross amounts of all payments are posted to the relevant ESAs at the same time).
+If these bilateral offsetting payments can be settled simultaneously, leaving both parties in credit, RITS will do so automatically (the gross amounts of all payments are posted to the relevant ESAs at the same time).

 Targeted Bilateral Offset facility

 This functionality allows two RITS Members to select transactions for bilateral offset against each other, thus assisting in client credit management at the same time as enhancing the efficient use of system liquidity.

 Cash Transfers are used to make cash payments, including settlement of interbank overnight cash market transactions and obligations arising from agency arrangements for the low-value clearing systems.
 Cash Transfers may also be used in contingency situations to make payments if one or more of the feeder systems are unavailable.